since1968/stat-blocks/homebrewery/src/bard-skald.markdown

 ## Skáld

+"And they sang as they slew, for the joy of battle was on them, and the sound of their singing was fair and terrible..."

 Warrior-poets whose tales keep alive the memory of the great heroes of the past, Skálds never shy from the front line of battle.
 Preferring to drive her friends into battle with the rhythm of her war chants, the Skáld often abandons her instruments to carry a spear and shield.

 ### Bonus Proficiencies